krismichalski/docker-rails/README.md

 Default: `webapp`

-By default rails creates app name based on folder name where rails new command was run.
+By default rails creates app name, which determines e.g. databases names, based on folder name where rails new command was run.

 In case of this image it would be `module Webapp`.
 This setting lets you overwrite this.